 Bus Route No. 28

 Jersey Lavender Farm in St. Brelade offers a wonderful sensory experience.
-This family run business grows, nurture, harvest and distil our own lavender.
-The resulting pure essential oil is then used in our range of beautifully fragrant Jersey Lavender products.
+This family run business grows, nurtures, harvests and distills their own lavender.
+The resulting pure essential oil is then used in a range of beautifully fragrant Jersey Lavender products.

 Ramp at the entrance and suitable for visitors in wheelchairs.
 Wheelchair available if required.
 The tea room and shop offers a wide range of lavender products.